numfocus/gsoc/2017/proposals/michal-habera.md

 ### July 24th - July 28th, **Begin of Phase 3**

 * I expect some bugs from phase 1, 2 to appear.
 Solve the possible issues and test the code again.
+If not, think of how items from Future works section could be implemented.
+If have enough time then do so.

 ### July 31st - August 4th